January 29 2020 – Talya Cayce

 Turmeric -Turmeric has anti-inflammatory properties and thus helps relieve acne and other skin irritations.

 Face masks drench your skin with skin beneficial serums.
 They do it efficiently, and they do it intensely.
-Sheet face mask creates a barrier between the serum and the environment, so you don’t accidentally wipe it off or have the air dry it up before any effects actually occur.
+Sheet mask creates a barrier between the serum and the environment, so you don’t accidentally wipe it off or have the air dry it up before any effects actually occur.
 Clay masks are great for detoxification; it reaches deep down to unclog and clarify pores.

 If you were masking your face sporadically last year, aim for the recommended once to twice weekly this year.